 All that’s missing is a dead body.
 And after what seems an eternity of flights to Johannesburg, mine is the closest thing to that, so the sight of a gentleman in a chauffeur’s uniform holding a sign with my name is a great relief.
 I am greeted and whisked away in a Mercedes-Benz to a privately owned, colonial-style railway station in Capital Park, Pretoria.
 This is Rovos Rail, dubbed ‘The World’s Most Luxurious Train’.

 The red-carpet treatment has begun – literally, we are walking along a crimson runner – with a team of smiling individuals attired in white gloves and green jackets providing the warmest of welcomes.
 My luggage is tagged while I am tasked with sipping champagne and eating cucumber sandwiches, a role at which I excel.
-If this is any indication of how the two-night 1600-kilometre journey will unfold, I know I have made the right decision.
+If this is any indication of how the three-night 1600-kilometre journey will unfold, I know I have made the right decision.

-It’s then time for the pre-travel ritual where the cast of guests begin to size each other up.
-The majority are Australians who appreciate a laugh (and a beverage).
+It’s then time for the pre-travel ritual where the cast of guests from across the globe begin to size each other up.
+There are Australians who appreciate a laugh (and a beverage).
 There’s a group of distinguished locals joking in Afrikaans, two couples flying the flag for French chic, a scattering of passengers from the United Kingdom, and even a South African celebrity television chef.
 Indeed, it seems we have the recipe for a classic Agatha Christie whodunit.
 The charming owner of the railway line, Rohan Vos, even makes an appearance to wish us bon voyage.
 Rovos Rail was established in 1989, and is still family owned, and Vos is pleased to introduce us to his opulent ‘Pride of Africa’ fleet.

 On entering the train, I feel as if I have stepped back to a time where the rail journey is the holiday.
-I am ushered to my Deluxe Suite, and am pleasantly surprised and delighted at the spaciousness of my private haven.
+I am ushered to my Suite, and am pleasantly surprised and delighted at the spaciousness of my private haven.
 The included mini bar is a nice touch, complete with a liquor requirements card, so my fridge is stocked to my preferences.

-I hear a knock at the door and am greeted by Mandy, who introduces herself as my butler.
+I hear a knock at the door and am greeted by Mandy, who introduces herself as my hostess.
 Her warmth and efficiency proves to be second-to-none.
 I am shown how everything works in my suite, then invited to meet my fellow travellers in the open-decked observation car.

 Later, when I retreat to my suite, all traces of my existence have been removed – the bed cushions returned to their rightful place, the mini bar completely restocked and the bathroom restored to its immaculate state.
 The only question I can ask is, “Whodunit?”

 When packing my suitcase for an African safari, a dinner jacket and tie were not top of mind.
 But on Rovos Rail, one dresses for the train.
 If I have any doubts, the parade of smoking jackets and dazzling cocktail attire passing by reaffirms the dress code.
 As I enter the dining car, the atmosphere is set by mahogany panelling, soft lighting and fine china showcasing the Rovos emblem.
-The evening’s four-course affair features local dishes, including springbok (which tastes similar to lamb), perfectly paired with fine South African wines, including some from the renowned Stellenbosch region.
+The evening’s multi-course affair features local dishes, including springbok (which tastes similar to lamb), perfectly paired with fine South African wines, including some from the renowned Stellenbosch region.

 When it’s time to retire for the evening, I’m awestruck at how my suite has been transformed from day to night.
 The turn-down is perfectly presented, including the all-important chocolate truffle.
 However, what impresses me most is it’s as if my very existence has been wiped away.